 Banded geckos are insectivorous, and eat a variety of insects including crickets, mealworms, wax worms and locusts.
 They are voracious feeders, and seem to prefer small, fast moving prey.

 It is important to feed your gecko the appropriate sized foods, roughly half the width of their head.
 Crickets and locusts are to be used as the main foods as they are lower in fat than wax worms and easier to digest than mealworms.
-Vitamin powders are very important to prevent problems such as Metabolic Bone Disease, which is a calcium deficiency, and can be a serious problem and happen very quickly with young geckos that are growing quickly.
+Vitamin powders are very important to prevent problems such as Metabolic Bone Disease, which is a calcium deficiency, and can be a serious problem and happen very fast with young geckos that are growing quickly.
 It is easy to prevent with the regular use of vitamin powders.

 Don’t forget to feed your livefood, this will extend the life and nutritional value.